datacommonsorg/docsite/custom_dc/launch_cloud.md

 ## Improve database performance {#redis}

 We recommend that you use a caching layer to improve the performance of your database.
 We recommend [Google Cloud Redis Memorystore](https://cloud.google.com/memorystore), a fully managed solution, which will boost the performance of both natural-language searches and regular database lookups in your site.
-Redis Memorystore runs as a standalone instance in a virtual private cloud (VPC) network, to which your Cloud Run service connects using a [VPC connector](https://cloud.google.com/vpc/docs/serverless-vpc-access).
+Redis Memorystore runs as a standalone instance in a Google-managed virtual private cloud (VPC), and connects to your VPC network ("default" or otherwise) via [direct peering](https://cloud.google.com/vpc/docs/vpc-peering).
+Your Cloud Run service connects to the instance using a [VPC connector](https://cloud.google.com/vpc/docs/serverless-vpc-access).

-In the following procedures, we show you how to create a Redis instance in your project's "default" VPC network.
-You may wish to set up your own new VPC network; if so,  follow the documentation in [Create and manage VPC networks](https://cloud.google.com/vpc/docs/create-modify-vpc-networks) substitute that network name for `default` throughout these procedures.
+In the following procedures, we show you how to create a Redis instance that connects to your project's "default" VPC network.

-### Step 1: Create the Redis instance
+**Step 1: Create the Redis instance**

+The following is a sample configuration that you can tune as needed.
+For additional information, see [Create and manage Redis instances](https://cloud.google.com/memorystore/docs/redis/create-manage-instances).

 1. Go to https://console.cloud.google.com/memorystore/redis/instances for your project.
 1. Select the **Redis** tab and click **Create Instance**.